target/cloudpunch/docs/configuration.md

       - `type` - The type of the volume.
 This is not required

+      - `availability_zone` - The availability zone of the volume.
+This is not required

   - `boot_from_vol` - Properties that apply to booting from a volume rather than a local storage. `boot_from_vol` has the following sub keys:

       - `enable` - If the instance should boot from a volume rather than local storage